WickedShell/clj-mavlink/README.md

 is defined in an enum group.

 Enums can be used to bind the value of the these fields in outgoing messages.
-However, decoding cannot determine the enum group to use, if any, based on the :command.
-For that, clj-mavlink provides a function get-enum which takes a mavlink database, a group id, and a value and returns the enum for the vlaue in that group, or nil if it doesn't exist.
+However, decoding cannot determine the enum group to use, if any, based on the `:command`.
+For that, clj-mavlink provides a function get-enum which takes a MAVLink database, a group id, and a value and returns the enum for the value in that group, or nil if it doesn't exist.
 This gives you the option of binding the field to a value or an enum.
-You can define your own get-enum function to hide the mavlink database (and possibly the enum group id) from the rest of your code, for example:
+You can define your own get-enum function to hide the MAVLink database (and possibly the enum group id) from the rest of your code, for example:

 ```
 (def get-enum